atlassian/data-center-helm-charts/docs/docs/platforms/OPENSHIFT.md

       emptyDir: {}
 ```

 While it's possible to declare runtime volumes for empty directories, it is not possible for `${APPLICATION_HOME}/conf`.
-When starting up, Jira and Confluence generate a few configuration files which is a part of image entrypoint.
+When starting up, Jira and Confluence generate a few configuration files which is a part of the image entrypoint.
 Without anyuid SCC, an unprivileged user can't write to `${APPLICATION_HOME}/conf`.
 When starting Jira in OpenShift without anyuid SCC attached to jira service account, you will see the following log:

 ```
 INFO:root:Generating /etc/container_id from template container_id.j2